razor-network/oracle-contracts/README.md

 #### jq
 For Windows/Linux, Visit [here](https://stedolan.github.io/jq/download/)

-For Mac, `brew install jq` or for the most recent version `brew install --HEAD jq`.
+For Mac, use `brew install jq` or for the most recent version use `brew install --HEAD jq`.
 Visit [this](https://github.com/stedolan/jq/wiki/Installation) for more info.

 # Deployment